 Court costs are generally incurred upon the start of a court case, where some of the work completed may attract a fee.
-Court fees can often surpass the actual monetary value of the case, which means that a court case should be carefully considered before incurring court costs.
+Court fees can often surpass the actual monetary value of the case, which means a court case should be carefully considered before incurring court costs.

-When do I have to pay Court Costs?
+When do I have to pay court costs?

 Court costs are generally incurred following the delivery of the court verdict of a case.
-In many instances, the losing party must pay the court costs of the winning party, in addition to any damages, compensation etc. awarded by the court.
+In many instances, the losing party must pay the court costs of the winning party, in addition to any damages, compensation, etc. awarded by the court.

-What types of help with Court Costs are available?
+What types of help with court costs are available?

 There are several different ways you can gain assistance with paying court costs.
 The primary methods are: